Blas Morte Sodornil: Entrepreneur

 Following practice in stonemasonry Morte developed his own workshop and delivered minor stone cutting works.
 His status changed in 1883 as he became “contratista de obras”, a building contractor responsible for construction projects.
 Morte's first major contract was the portico of Iglesia de San Nicolás in Pamplona, designed in eclectic style by the local architect Angel Goicoechea; it was located at the corner of San Miguel and Plazuela streets.
-In 1884 he was agreed by the Tudela ayuntamiento to build a municipal water reservoir, but the project ended in lawsuit; the construction proved faulty, Morte blamed the architect and the council blamed him.
+In 1884, he was agreed by the Tudela ayuntamiento to build a municipal water reservoir, but the project ended in a lawsuit; the construction proved faulty, Morte blamed the architect and the council blamed him.
 The case lasted 3 years before he eventually emerged victorious.
-In 1888 Morte was contracted by the Tudela Jesuits to build a San Francisco Javier college in Tudela; the work was completed in 1891.
+In 1888, Morte was contracted by the Tudela Jesuits to build a San Francisco Javier college in Tudela; the work was completed in 1891.
 In the early 1890s he was among builders hired to erect the building of Audiencia de Pamplona, today Parlamento de Navarra.
-In 1896 Morte started his most ambitious and prestigious contract; the Jesuits who thanks to donation of duquesa de Villahermosa became owners of the Javier castle decided to turn it into a missionary centre.
+In 1896, Morte started his most ambitious and prestigious contract; the Jesuits who thanks to the donation of duquesa de Villahermosa became owners of the Javier castle decided to turn it into a missionary centre.
 Apart from other works, Morte was contracted to build a basilica adjacent to the compound.
 Completion of the shrine, again designed by Goicoechea, took 5 years and the entire Morte family lived on the premises throughout the construction process.

 The basilica in Javier turned out to be the last of major Morte’ construction projects.
 At the turn of the centuries he tried to diversify his commercial endeavors.
 In the 1890s he purchased some estates in Tudela and then rented them to French wine companies.
-As French vineyards suffered form the phylloxera plague, the Tudela premises served as storage and spedition centers for French wine imports from Spain.
-In 1903 Morte opened in Tudela a sawmill, which processed wood delivered by water from the Pyrenees; it grew into a major company and over time offered 12 types of timber.
+As French vineyards suffered from the phylloxera plague, the Tudela premises served as storage and spedition centers for French wine imports from Spain.
+In 1903, Morte opened in Tudela a sawmill, which processed wood delivered by water from the Pyrenees; it grew into a major company and over time offered 12 types of timber.
 After his death it was reformatted as Sociedad Colonial de Guinea and focused on wood imported from Spanish Guinea.
-In 1912 Morte commenced construction of a sugar mill in Zaragoza; with rupture of traditional sugar deliveries from Cuba, it was based on processing Ebro-grown sugar cane and as Azucarera de Luceni it proved hugely profitable.
+In 1912, Morte commenced construction of a sugar mill in Zaragoza; with the rupture of traditional sugar deliveries from Cuba, it was based on processing Ebro-grown sugar cane and as Azucarera de Luceni it proved hugely profitable.
 Finally, in 1917 Morte and his business partners rented some 1,700 ha of agricultural land and created Agrícola Sancho Abarca, another largely successful business.
 Before death Morte was a major Navarrese entrepreneur with international links, who during less than 40 years converted a small stonemasonry workshop into a diversified business conglomerate and a county industrial powerhouse.